miccio-dk/smc_seminar_2019/seminar_paper/paper.md

 While this is indeed promising, upon close inspection most generated HRTFs look similar, and while the general trend of the spectrum is correct, the sharp spectral features are not clearly distinguishable.
 When trying to derive principal components from the pinna depth maps, a large number of principal components proves necessary for a satisfactory reconstruction, and reconstruction of the data in the test set is always poor.
 Thus, the features obtained from the principal components fail at generalizing the characteristics of the pinna, and result in poorer performances with more severe overfitting.
-A model combining both predictors has also been tested, peaking at 4.1 dB and 4.7 dB of SD for training and test sets respectively, as shown in Fig. \ref{eardnnhrtf_res}.
+A model combining both predictors has also been tested, peaking at 4.1 dB and 4.7 dB of SD for training and test sets respectively, as shown in Fig. \ref{eardnnhrtf_res} (right).

 # Conclusions {#end}